 They say the secret to keeping your hands warm on a bike is to keep your core warm, but without winter cycling gloves, you're putting yourself at an immediate disadvantage.
-The same goes for doubling up, too - two pairs of gloves isn't necessarily warmer than one, especially if it means they're squeezing the circulation in your fingers.
+The same goes for doubling up, too - two pairs of gloves aren't necessarily warmer than one, especially if it means they're squeezing the circulation in your fingers.
 The best winter cycling gloves manage the holy grail between comfort and protection without a loss in dexterity.

 Just like in all walks of life, your choice of socks may change with the weather, however, with the repetitive motion of cycling, a bad choice of socks can easily lead to discomfort.
 Add in the inevitable water ingress and that discomfort can quickly lead to blisters.
-Our guide to the best winter cycling socks covers the colder months, while our separate guide to the best cycling socks covers all bases.
+Our guide to the best winter cycling socks covers the colder months, while our separate guide to the best cycling socks covers all other bases.

 Shoes and overshoes